euroargodev/DMQC-fun/README.md

 **load_referencedata**
-		A script to ingest, quick-check and update the list of reference data for Argo DMQC.
+		A script to ingest, quick-check and update the list of reference data for Argo DMQC and OWC.

 **download_floats**
 		This script downloads float Argo NetCDF-files from